topkecleon/telegram-bot-bash/doc/7_develop.md

 A typical bashbot develop loop looks as follow:

 1. start developing - *change, copy, edit bashbot files ...*
-2. after change to bash file: ```shellcheck -x file.sh```
+2. after changing a bash sript: ```shellcheck -x scipt.sh```
 3. ```dev/all-tests.sh``` - *in case if errors back to 2.*
 4. ```dev/git-add.sh``` - *check for changed files, update version string, run git add*
 5. ```git commit' -m "COMMIT MESSAGE"; git push```

-**If you setup with hooks and use the scripts above, versioning, addding and testing is done automatically.**
+**If you setup iyou dev environment with hooks and use the scripts above, versioning, addding and testing is done automatically.**

 ### Prepare a new version
 After some development it may time to create a new version for the users. a new version can be in sub version upgrade, e.g. for fixes and smaller additions or